Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Background and Contributions

 Observe that the dominating component $\xi_{i}\phi(T_{i}^{-1}(t))$ in the warped process $X_{i}(T_{i}^{-1}(t))$ obtained by warping model \eqref{standard_model} forms a sub-class of the so-called general non-linear shift models (NLSM).
 These models find extensive use in comparison of semi-parametric regression models (see, e.g., \cite{HM90}), and have been studied in the context of landmark and dynamic registration techniques by \cite{KG92} and \cite{WG97,WG99}.
 Also note that the landmark principle of registration essentially stipulates that the true curves have similar shape (thus having the same landmarks) but possibly differ in their amplitude component.
-Although some of the earlier papers, e.g., \cite{RL98}, \cite{KLMR00}, \cite{KR08}, \cite{CSS10} consider higher rank models for the latent process corresponding to nontrivial $\delta$ (with additional structural assumptions on warp maps), it is not known whether these procedures are truly identificable/consistent.
+Although some of the earlier papers, e.g., \cite{RL98}, \cite{KLMR00}, \cite{KR08}, \cite{CSS10} consider higher rank models for the latent process corresponding to nontrivial $\delta$ (with additional structural assumptions on warp maps), it is not known whether these procedures are truly identifiable/consistent.
 Indeed, \cite{KR08} (see p.
 1160) acknowledged the fact that for such higher rank models, one can have \emph{different valid registrations} based on the degree of complexity of the warp maps that one allows (cf. Counterexample \ref{counter_6}).
-Further, as hinted in \cite{TM08}, who consider model \eqref{standard_model}, identifiable (consistent) registration appears not to be guaranteed unless one lets $\delta \rightarrow 0$ as $n \rightarrow \infty$.
+Further, as hinted in \cite{TM08}, who consider model \eqref{standard_model}, identifiable (consistent) registration appears not to be guaranteed unless one lets $\delta \rightarrow 0$ as $n \rightarrow \infty$. {Recently, \cite{WK19} studied a nonparametric registration procedure that registers the warped curves to a low dimensional subspace provided that the number of ``feature points'' are bounded almost surely.}